steveklewis/cog-funcs/matrix.md

 ## The Third Quadrant: Analytical and *a posteriori*

 The Third Quadrant is the first one that includes knowledge of the concrete, physical world.
 Our concepts and definitions are less abstract and can include ideas like "cat" and "dog."
+We aren't actively referencing the material world, but we are remembering what we have encountered, our experiences, the facts of various situations, and bringing that to bear on our concepts and judgments.

+In this mode, we are not exercising Introverted Thinking and Introverted Feeling, but their cousins, Extraverted Thinking and Extraverted Feeling.
+Te and Fe are synthetical in their nature, as they try to combine the the principles we have and the experiences we have encountered.
+We still have reference to the abstractions that Introverted Intuition brings us, but we add the concrete experiences from Introverted Sensing.

+## The Fourth Quadrant: Synthetical and *a posteriori*

+Here, finally, we come to the realm where we can actually do science.
+Science combines all of our experiences and principles and attempts to discover rules about how the contrete world follows abstract laws.